ipekaksoy/DSA210_project_ipek/README.md

 All these data is collected from several cycles in order to be sure about the consistency and reliability of these symptoms.

-These data is extracted from the menstural tracker of Apple Health.
+These data is extracted from the menstural tracker of Apple Health which I use in this project to store the dates and the synptoms.
+As it is provided in the app, i export all of the datas in the app with XML and i clean the irrelevant data which is not about the menstural cycle on this app.
 Example data:

 ```xml
 [
  <Record type="HKCategoryTypeIdentifierAcne" sourceName="Health" sourceVersion="17.6.1" creationDate="2024-10-2 17:07:42 +0300" startDate="2024-10-2 12:00:00 +0300" endDate="2024-10-2  12:00:00 +0300" value="HKCategoryValueSeverityUnspecified">
   <MetadataEntry key="HKWasUserEntered" value="1"/>
  </Record>